rbales79/runtipi-appstore/apps/vault/metadata/description.md

 ## Initial Setup

 1. Access Vault at `http://your-server:8200`
+2. Initialize Vault on first run - you'll receive unseal keys and root token
+3. Unseal Vault using 3 of the 5 unseal keys provided during initialization
-2. Use the root token you configured (or check logs for dev mode token)
+4. Login with the root token
-3. Initialize and unseal Vault for production use
-4. Configure authentication methods and policies
+5. Configure authentication methods and policies

-**Note**: This configuration runs Vault in development mode.
-For production use, you should configure proper storage backend and initialize/unseal the vault.
+**Important**: Save your unseal keys and root token securely!
+You'll need the unseal keys every time Vault restarts.

+## Unsealing Vault

+After container restarts, Vault will be sealed.
+You must unseal it:

+- Navigate to the web UI
+- Enter 3 of your 5 unseal keys
+- Or use the CLI: `vault operator unseal`

 ## Documentation